 Note about buying your SCOBY: Acquiring your SCOBY is generally a one time purchase as it will end up multiplying itself many times over during your brewing future.
-You can expect to pay somewhere in the range of $5-15 for a commercially acquired SCOBY.
+You can expect to pay somewhere in the range of $5-15 for a commercially acquired SCOBY through a local farmer's market, grocer or brewer.
 Or, check in with a kombucha brewing buddy to get one of their extras.

 - Pot or kettle to heat water